wright-group/WrightTools/paper/paper.md

-The excellent Scientific Python ecosystem is well suited to adress all of these challenges. [@OliphantTravisE2007a] Numpy supports interaction with and manipulation of multidmensional arrays. [@OliphantTravisE2006a] Matplotlib supports one, two, and even three-dimensional plotting. [@HunterJohnD2007a] h5py [cite] interfaces with hdf5 [@hdf5], allowing for storage and memory-safe access to large multidmensional arrays in a binary format that can be accessed from a variety of different popular languages, including MATLAB and Fortran.
+The excellent Scientific Python ecosystem is well suited to adress all of these challenges. [@OliphantTravisE2007a] Numpy supports interaction with and manipulation of multidmensional arrays. [@OliphantTravisE2006a] Matplotlib supports one, two, and even three-dimensional plotting. [@HunterJohnD2007a] h5py [@ColletteAndrew2013] interfaces with hdf5 [@hdf5], allowing for storage and memory-safe access to large multidmensional arrays in a binary format that can be accessed from a variety of different popular languages, including MATLAB and Fortran.
 ``WrightTools`` does not intend to replace or reimplement these core libraries.
 Instead, ``WrightTools`` offers an interface that impedance-matches multidimensional spectroscopy and Scientific Python.